 Bio and Circular Economy

-Saving the world is high-value business for Finns
+Saving the world is high-value business

 Due to population growth, urbanization and the rising middle class, the world will need 45% more energy, 50% more food and 30% more water by 2030.
 On the other hand, the world has less virgin natural resources than in the past.
 The only long-term solution is the sustainable use of natural resources.